-It took a hundred years of course for him to make an impact.
-Even then his work was doubted.
-Galileo Galilei, who had based his work on the Copernican model, was forced to retract his assumptions and formally apologize for them.
+Thing is, it took a hundred years for Copernicus to make an impact.
+His work was doubted from the start.
+Galileo Galilei, who had based his work on the Copernican model, was forced to retract his assumptions and apologize for them.

-On the occasion of Copernicus’s birthday, let me present you with the following query.
-If someone came up to you and said, I’ve been observing the world for a while and have discovered that we’ve been going about things the wrong way.
-The data say we should be doing A, B, C, not X, Y, Z.
+On the occasion of Copernicus’s birthday, let me ask you something.
+If someone came up to you and said, I’ve been observing the world for a while and have discovered that we’ve been going about things the wrong way, the data say we should be doing A, B, C, not X, Y, Z.

-Then he told you something completely bonkers, like, ‘The earth revolves around the sun.’
-Or, ‘We are not the center of the universe.’
+Then this guy told you something completely bonkers, like, ‘The earth revolves around the sun.’
+Or, ‘We’re not the center of the universe.’

 Would you give him the time of day?

-Let’s make the question more relevant to today.
-Imagine for example that the world is progressing in a way that is taking care of business.
-Life expectancy is going up, disease is going down, information is spreading, technology is growing, and generally everything is moving ahead.
+Let’s make the question more relevant.
+Imagine for example that the world progresses in a way that takes care of business.
+Life expectancy is on the rise, disease is rolling back, information spreads faster and more efficiently, technology is bubbling, hard, and generally everything is moving ahead.

 Then some guy comes along and says, Wait, this isn’t right.
-We are progressing, but at what cost?
-We are killing everything around us, including ourselves.
+We’re progressing, but at what cost?
+We’re killing everything around us, including ourselves.
 Shouldn’t we reconsider our ways?

 We, of course, dismiss him.
 Doomsayers are a dime a dozen and we don’t have time to waste.

 But the guy insists.
 I have proof that what we’re doing isn’t working, he says.
 We ought to be making progress in a different way.
-The damage we are leaving in our trail is too big to handle.
+The misery we’re leaving in our trail is too dark to handle.
 Let me show you.

 We laugh at his proof.
 Big deal, we say.
 Polar ice comes and goes.
-It’s part of a natural ebb and flow.
+Ebb and flow, baby!

 He frowns.
-You are in denial, he says.
-The facts are staring you in the face but you refuse to accept them.
+You’re in denial, he says.
+The facts stare you in the face but you refuse to accept them.

 Amusing, we reply.
 But it doesn’t prove anything.
-Clever as the argument is, there is no proof that we are causing any of this.
-I don’t even think this is really happening.
+Clever as the argument is, there’s no proof that we’re causing any of this.
+I don’t even think this is happening.
 The winter’s been really cold this year.
 Not very ‘global-warming’ now, is it?

-And we go back to business as usual.
+And back to business as usual e go.